brianwisti/dendron-hugo/content/post/2021/05/my-raku-script-for-journaling-in-joplin.md

 ### I just want today

-I've been carefully using *inbox.iso-8601* format for my entries.
+I've been carefully using [ISO-8601]({{< relref "/card/iso-8601.md" >}}) format for my entries.
 That means I can filter to a specific date — or year, month, hour, etc — by constructing a date fragment and grabbing each entry that starts with the fragment.

 ``` raku
 sub filtered-entries(Str $date-funnel) {